 Women working in shift-based businesses were less likely to be found in managerial positions.
 The information collected by Ubeya showed that men were 65% more likely to be managers than women.

-The numbers are even more startling in relation to owners, founders and CEOs of shift-based businesses.
+The numbers are even more startling regarding the gender of owners, founders and CEOs of shift-based businesses.

 The number of female owners of shift-based businesses was half of the amount of male owners operating shift-based businesses.